E. Otis Charles

 Edgar Otis Charles (called Otis; April 24, 1926 – December 26, 2013) was the eighth bishop of the Episcopal Diocese of Utah.

 Early life

 Charles was born in Norristown, Pennsylvania.
-He attended Trinity College, receiving at B.A.
+He attended Trinity College, receiving a B.A.
 While at Trinity, he was a member of St. Anthony Hall.
 He attended the Union Theological Seminary in New York City where he received a Bachelor of Sacred Theology degree in 1951 and a Doctor of Divinity degree in 1983.
 He received a Doctorate of Sacred Theology from Creighton University.

 Career

 In May 1951, Charles was ordained as a priest.
 He served at St. John's Church in Elizabeth, New Jersey.
 He was a vicar of St. Andrew's in Beacon, New York.
 Charles served as a priest in the Episcopal Diocese of Connecticut from 1959 to 1971.
 In 1958, he became a faculty member of the Episcopal Theological School.
 There, he served as a dean from 1969 to 1974.

 He was also a rector of St. John's Parish in Washington, Connecticut from 1959 until 1967.
 While in Washington, he helped establish the Washington Montessori School and reopened the Wykeham Rise School that focused on the visual and performing arts.

 From 1968 until 1982 he was a member and president of the Standing Liturgical Commission, which developed the 1979 edition of the Book of Common Prayer.

 In 1971, he was elected Bishop of Utah and served in that position through 1986.
 At the same time, he was also the Bishop-in-Charge of the Episcopal Church in Navajoland for two years.
 While in Utah, Charles was involved in the peace movement.
 He opposed Nevada and Utah being launching sites for the MX missile.
 He was board chair of St. Mark's Hospital and of Rowland Hall-St. Mark's School.
 He also helped create the Hospice of Salt Lake City.

 In the House of Bishops, Charles was chair of the Prayer a member of the Bishops' Committee on Racism.
 In June 1985, Charles became dean and president of the Episcopal Divinity School in Cambridge, Massachusetts.
 He retired in 1993.

 In 1993, he relocated to San Francisco, where he helped to found and was the executive director of Oasis/California, a gay and lesbian Episcopal ministry.
 He was also an interim dean at the School for Deacons in California.
 He also became the Bishop-in-Residence at the Church of St. John-the-Evangelist in San Francisco.

 Charles was also a founding editor of Millennium3 which was distributed to all Episcopal clergy.